-In 2011, 242 hunters had their deer antlers scored at one of the six WVDNR District Offices, Field Offices, or the West Virginia Hunting and Fishing Show in Charleston (sponsored by the West Virginia Trophy Hunter’s Association).
+In 2012, 189 hunters had their deer antlers scored at one of the six WVDNR District Offices, Field Offices, or the West Virginia Hunting and Fishing Show in Charleston (sponsored by the West Virginia Trophy Hunter’s Association).
 There were nineteen WVDNR Wildlife Biologists and Wildlife Managers distributed throughout the state that are certified by the Boone and Crockett and Pope and Young Clubs as official scorers.
-In the 2011 Big Buck Contest hunters took 106 big bucks (Table 1) with gun, muzzleloader (none this year), bow, or crossbow that met the score minimums, the requirements concerning Game Check Tags and Fair Chase Statements, and were not excluded for cause by the Big Buck Contest Review Committee.
-An additional 11 bucks from former years were scored that met the requirements for a Big Buck Certificate.
+In the 2012 Big Buck Contest hunters took 88 big bucks (Table 1) with gun, muzzleloader, bow, or crossbow that met the score minimums, the requirements concerning Game Check Tags and Fair Chase Statements, and were not excluded for cause by the Big Buck Contest Review Committee.
+An additional 23 bucks from former years were scored that met the requirements for a Big Buck Certificate.

-Two muzzleloader hunters killed bucks that scored above 140 points typical or 165 points non-typical.
-William Fry of Loudonville, OH took a 12-point Ritchie County buck that scored 149 5/8 that was the top of the list in the Typical-Muzzleloader category.
+One muzzleloader hunter killed a buck that scored above 140 points typical or 165 points non-typical.
+William Crothers II of Mineral Wells, WV took a huge 14-point Wirt County buck that scored 173 0/8 that won in the Typical-Muzzleloader category.
 There was no Non-typical buck taken with the muzzleloader this year that met the minimum score; therefore that category has no winner this year.

-Bowhunters killed 73 deer that scored above 125 points typical or 155 points non-typical.
-The winner of the Typical-Bow category was David Miller of Hurricane, WV with a whopper 12-point buck from Mingo County that scored 171 6/8.
-David’s buck took over the #4 position for Typical Bow kills in the list that ranks the top five buck scores for all time in West Virginia (Table 2).
-The Non-typical Bow category winner was Charles Daniel from Hurricane, WV with a big 15-point buck from Cabell County that scored 169 1/8.
+Bowhunters killed 65 deer that scored above 125 points typical or 155 points non-typical.
+The winner of the Typical-Bow category was Roger Maynard of Williamson, WV with a whopper 15-point buck from Mingo County that scored 170 1/8.
+The Non-typical Bow category winner was Daniel Light from Boomer, WV with a monster 17-point buck from Fayette County that scored 195 0/8.
+Daniel’s buck took over the #4 position for Non-typical Bow kills in the list that ranks the top five buck scores for all time in West Virginia.

-Two bucks were killed by physically challenged crossbow hunters that scored above 125 points typical or 155 points non-typical.
-The Typical-Crossbow category winner was Freddie Houchins of Pineville, WV with a 10-point Wyoming County buck that scored 151 1/8.
-There was no non-typical buck taken with the crossbow this year that met the minimum score; therefore, the Non-typical Crossbow category has no winner this year.
+Physically challenged crossbow hunters needed to score above 140 points typical or 165 points non-typical to win.
+There was no typical or non-typical buck taken with the crossbow this year that met the minimum score; therefore, both Crossbow categories have no winner this year.

-The 2011 West Virginia Big Buck Contest had less deer brought in to be scored than last year, however the number of bucks killed in 2011 that qualified for Big Buck Citations was way up from 2010.
-The muzzleloader and bow trophies were up significantly, but the gun kill in 2011 that made the Big Buck list especially stands out with a total that is almost triple the number brought in last year.
-It is obvious that more and more bucks are living into older age classes in all of West Virginia’s Counties, which is reflected in larger antler size.
-The WV Big Buck Contest Committee would like to congratulate all the hunters that took bucks that qualified for this year’s contest.
+The 2012 West Virginia Big Buck Contest had significantly less deer brought in to be scored than the last two years, and the number of bucks killed in 2012 that qualified for Big Buck Citations was down with all 4 weapon types from 2011.
+The gun kill in 2012 that made the Big Buck list still stands out with a total that is double the number taken in 2010.
+It is obvious that many bucks are living into older age classes in all of West Virginia’s Counties, which is reflected in larger antler size.
+This good trend is evidenced by the many Counties represented from all over the state in the following listing of bucks (Table 1.).
+The WV Big Buck Contest Committee would like to congratulate all the hunters who took bucks that qualified for this year’s contest.
 Thank you to all hunters who participated and had antlers scored this past year!

 Trout Stocking |